2020PB/police-brutality/reports/Oregon.md

 ### Riot police shove woman to the ground | (Believed to be) July 26th

-Riot police charge across the street at protestors walking away from them.
+Riot police charge across the street at protesters walking away from them.
 A woman at the back begins to jog away from police.
 Police catch up to her and an officer shoves her to the ground with his baton.

 tags: protester, shove, baton